lavankarthik/FILE_HANDLING_UTILITY/README.md

 MENTOR:NEELA SANTOSH

 ##Description:
-This project demonstrates how to handle file operations in Java, including reading, writing, and modifying text files dynamically.
-The program allows users to input a file name, write content to it, read the content, and modify specific words inside the file.
-This is a fundamental application of Java I/O (Input/Output) operations and helps in understanding file manipulation using Java’s java.io and java.nio.file packages.Used EclipseIDE for executing the project this program is compatible with Java 8 and above, as it uses Files.readAllLines() and Files.write().
+This project demonstrates file handling operations in Java, focusing on reading, writing, and modifying text files dynamically.
+Using Java’s java.io and java.nio.file packages, the program allows users to create a file, write content into it, read the stored data, and modify specific words within the file.
+It is compatible with Java 8 and above, utilizing methods like Files.readAllLines() and Files.write().
+The implementation involves user interaction through the Scanner class, enabling dynamic input and file manipulation.
+Additionally, try-catch blocks are used to handle potential IOExceptions, ensuring smooth execution.
+The structured approach includes file creation, writing, reading, and modification, making it a practical exercise for understanding Java I/O operations.
+This project was developed and executed in Eclipse IDE, providing an easy-to-debug environment.

 #OUTPUT: